v3nkat-m/enverx-be-developer-assignment/README.md

 1) title - String - Title of the blog
 2) author - String - Author's name
 3) content - String - Blog Content
-4) category - String - A set of predefined categories.
+4) category - String - A string from a set of predefined categories.
 This field is referenced to CategoryModel
 5) date - Date - Date of the article creation

 #### CategoryModel Schema